MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 ### UDE Flow
 The [UDF Panel](https://github.com/MadLadSquad/UDFPanel) is in its planning stage, which means that development may start this month or in August.

+### UntitledDesktopBootstrap 0.1.0.0
+The first experimental release of the [UntitledDestktopBootstrap](https://github.com/MadLadSquad/UntitledDestkopBootstrap) project is live.
+Currently, no session is created by the `xinitrc` so no desktop can actually be launched but is a good starting point for developing further our DE's initial setup and startup capabilities.

 ## Multilingual
 The current tasks for the multilingual project are as follows:
 - [ ] Creating the custom i18n library for the framework